-- TM restrictions/arrangements and any anticipated travel delays will be publicised within the local and wider area through radio announcements and letterbox drops, aimed at minimising disruption to vehicular travellers and local agricultural businesses in the local area. - Temporary site lighting used throughout the scheme will be directional and will be focused solely on the area of works to reduce potential disturbance. - Site specific control measures for noise and vibration, and air quality are outlined in the relevant sections above.
+- TM restrictions/arrangements and any expected travel delays will be publicised within the local and wider area via radio and letterbox drop, in an effort to minimise disturbance to vehicular travellers and agricultural businesses in the local area. - Temporary site lighting used throughout the scheme will be directional and pointed only at the area of works. - Site specific control measures regarding noise and vibration and air quality can be found in the relevant sections (above). - Local access will be granted at all times to properties using the A75 as access points within the scheme extents.

-With best practice mitigation measures in place, the residual construction effects associated with Population and Human Health is considered not significant.
+With mitigation measures in place, no significant effects associated with Population and Human Health are predicted.

-Therefore, in accordance with DMRB Guidance document LA 112: Population and Human Health no further assessment is required.
+Therefore, in accordance with DMRB Guidance document LA 112: Population and Human Health no further assessment is required